dotnet/docs-maui/docs/fundamentals/data-binding/compiled-bindings.md

 ::: moniker-end

-To ensure these warnings aren't ignored, consider changing the appropriate warnings to build errors with the `$(WarningsAsErrors)` build property:
+To ensure these warnings aren't ignored, consider changing specific warnings to build errors with the `$(WarningsAsErrors)` build property:

 ```xml
 <WarningsAsErrors>$(WarningsAsErrors);XC0022;XC0023</WarningsAsErrors>
 ```

-To ignore these warnings, use the `$(NoWarn)` build property to specify the appropriate warning codes:
+To ignore these warnings, use the `$(NoWarn)` build property with specific warning codes:

 ```xml
 <NoWarn>$(NoWarn);XC0022;XC0023</WarningsAsErrors>